jdbaugher/fastAPD_workflow/README.md

 This workflow makes use of the Bio::fastAPD Perl module for fast calculations of nucleotide diversity (average pairwise difference (APD)) from multiple sequence alignments.
 The workflow accompanies an upcoming peer-reviewed journal article.
-The analysis results can be replicated using the haplotype data (*genotypes.sig.txt) available at ????.
 Additional details will be provided as they become available.

 ## Requirements
 This workflow has been tested on MACOSX and linux operating systems using recent versions of Perl, R, and X11.

 #### Perl modules:
-    Bio::fastAPD
+    Bio::fastAPD v1.10.0 or higher
 #### R libraries:
     ggplot2